destoswa/IndividualProject/README.md

 - the pointTransformer method which has been imported from the following repo: https://github.com/qq456cvb/Point-Transformers
 - the KDE method which has been implemented from scratch.

-Each of those methods contain there own README.md file
+Each of those methods contain its own README.md file